pagodingo/react-multistep-form/README.md

 Each `step` in the form is its own `Component`

-My <a href="https://whimsical-salamander-7e72fa.netlify.app/">profile creator implementation</a> required some helper components, those components can be found in `/core`.
+My <a href="https://whimsical-salamander-7e72fa.netlify.app/" target="_blank">profile creator implementation</a> required some helper components, those components can be found in `/core`.

 Helpers aside - all components are in `/steps`.